 - Having weakened ankles or taut Achilles tendons.

 - Been overweight , which exerts additional stress on the legs.

 - Commencing running exercises after a long time of inaction.

-Guidelines When Buying The Best Running Shoes For People With Shin Splints
+Best Running Shoes For Shin Splints Buying Guide

 Should your heel strike out whenever you are engaged in running, shoes with extra cushioning around the heel can be ideal.
 On the other hand, if you tend to land on your forefeet while running, shoes with sufficient forefoot cushioning can be excellent.
 Alternatively, if you happen to have a stiff leg, opting for stiff trainers that come with an appropriate heel to toes ratios can be suitable.

 All in all, it can be wise to head to an expert running shoes vendor, where one of their well trained staff can conduct critical tests, including gait analysis.
 And in the long run be in an excellent position of recommending the very best shoes for your particular situation.
 If the shin splints persists, you can consult a competent podiatrist (a professional that deals with limb problems) who can conduct a more expert evaluation of your lower limb’s biomechanics.